jayralencar/jayralencar.github.io/_pages/about.md

 ## Introduction

 I am a Professor at the [Universidade Federal do Cariri](https://www.ufca.edu.br/portal/), Brazil, and a collaborator researcher at the [Universidade Estadual de Campinas (UNICAMP)](https://www.unicamp.br/unicamp/).
-I hold a PhD in Computer Science from the [Universidade Federal de Pernambuco] (https://www.ufpe.br/), Brazil.
+I hold a PhD in Computer Science from the [Universidade Federal de Pernambuco](https://www.ufpe.br/), Brazil.
 My primary focus is on Assistive Technologies, with a specialization in employing deep learning techniques to enhance sentence construction within augmentative and alternative communication systems.
 Throughout my career, I have gained extensive experience in using Large Language Models (LLMs) for various tasks, including information retrieval, information extraction, question answering and text summarization.

 ## Research Interests